pgbarletta/locuaz/docs/source/basicconcepts.rst

 Molecular Dynamics
 ------------------------
-MD is carried out using the GROMACS simulation package, but the topology doesn't have to be
+MD of the complexes is carried out using the GROMACS simulation package, so some of the options associated to this unit are transparent wrappers to GROMACS command line options, like ``config['md']['mpi_procs']``, ``config['md']['omp_procs']`` and ``config['md']['pinoffsets']``, which map to ``-ntmpi``, ``-ntomp`` and ``-pinoffset``.
+Other GROMACS options are hard-coded, like ``-pin on`` and the use of the GPU for all interactions but the bonded ones.
+Naturally, the *mdp* inputs also need to be specified in ``config['md']['mdp_names']['min_mdp']``, ``config['md']['mdp_names']['nvt_mdp']`` and ``config['md']['mdp_names']['npt_mdp']``.
+Another important one is ``config['md']['ngpus']``, which will determine the number of parallel runs that can be ran.

+Lastly ``config['md']['gmx_mdrun']`` allows setting the name of the binary that carries out the MD.
+Its default value is usually the right one (``gmx mdrun``), but users of some systems may realize that the sysadmins have compiled the *mdrun* command with a different name; this is why we added this option.

 GROMACS topology
 """""""""""""""""
-s
+When using GROMCACS to build the topology, ``config['md']['water_type']`` and ``config['md']['force_field']`` can be configured.
+Noticed there are no options to set the box. locuaz does not run any ``editconf`` commands, it will always keep the box from the system.

 Amber topology
 """"""""""""""""
-s
+While the engine is always GROMACS, the topology can be built through Amber as well by setting ``config['md']['use_tleap']`` to ``True``. ``config['paths']['tleap']`` also needs to be set alongside, so *locuaz* can copy the path with all the necessary files to rebuild the topology after each mutation.

 Scoring Function
 -----------------
-These are abstractions over external programs that allow the protocol to determine if the mutation was successful or not. *gmxmmpbsa* is the only one that comes built-in with *locuaz* and does not an external binary, but it does need an input script.
-More info on this and the rest on :ref:`scoringfunctions:Scoring Functions`.
+These are abstractions over external programs that score the affinity between the target and the binder over each frame of the MD. *gmxmmpbsa* is the only one that comes built-in with *locuaz* and does not an external binary, but it does need an input script.
+More info on all scoring functions can be found at :ref:`scoringfunctions:Scoring Functions`.

 Pruner
 ----------
-as
+After scoring the affinity, the chosen *Pruner* will decide if the mutation was successful or not.
+More info on this at :ref:`pruners:Pruners`.

 threshold
 """""""""""
-s
+When using just one scoring function, the *metropolis* pruner can be used which, as its name suggests, uses the metropolis acceptance ratio to decide if the mutation is accepted or not.

 metropolis
 """""""""""
+If many scoring functions are used, the *consensus* pruner checks how many of them improved their scores on the mutated complex with respect to the previous one, if enough of them indicate an in increase in affinity, then the new complex is accepted.

 Summary
 --------

-The
+All these units acting can be configured, giving rise to many different protocols.
+Refer to the Figure 2 for a graphical abstract of them and check the tutorials for some concrete examples.

 .. figure:: ./resources/protocol_workflow.png
         :alt: enhanced workflow